Oxirgi tahrir: , Invalid DateTime

 Some teams, however, are attempting to optimize existing EVM opcodes for ZK-proving circuits.
 This will result in the development of a zero-knowledge Ethereum Virtual Machine (zkEVM), an EVM-compatible VM that produces proofs to verify the correctness of program execution.
 With a zkEVM, validium chains can execute smart contracts off-chain and submit validity proofs to verify an off-chain computation (without having to re-execute it) on Ethereum.

 Layer 2 scaling projects, such as optimistic rollups and ZK-rollups, trade the infinite scalability of pure off-chain scaling protocols (e.g., Plasma) for security by publishing some transaction data on L1.
-But this means the scalability properties of rollups is limited by data bandwith on Ethereum Mainnet (data sharding proposes to improve Ethereum's data storage capacity for this reason).
+But this means the scalability properties of rollups is limited by data bandwidth on Ethereum Mainnet (data sharding proposes to improve Ethereum's data storage capacity for this reason).

 Validiums achieve scalability by keeping all transaction data off-chain and only post state commitments (and validity proofs) when relaying state updates to the main Ethereum chain.
 The existence of validity proofs, however, gives validiums higher security guarantees than other pure off-chain scaling solutions, including Plasma and sidechains.
 By reducing the amount of data Ethereum has to process before validating off-chain transactions, validium designs greatly extend throughput on Mainnet.